 Despite all this, there was a practice in the ceremony called Mizuage, where a Maiko (Apprentice) becomes Geisha.
 In this ceremony, her virginity was auctioned and the money was used to promote her debut.
 Fortunately this practice became illegal in 1959.

-In any case, it is undeniable that in the past people sought these places for entertainment.
-So much so that they were known as “Place Blocks” (yuukaku – 游廓).
+Anyway, it is undeniable that in the past people sought these places for entertainment.
+So much so that they were known as "Blocks of Pleasure" (yuukaku - 游廓).